supathdhitalGEO/FIMserv/README.md

 ```
 Now, you are good to go for jupyter notebook.

+If you use this notebook, please cite: Baruah et al. (2024). *OperationalOWPFIM* (Version 1.1) [Source code].
+GitHub. https://github.com/sdmlua/OperationalOWPFIM

 ### **Acknowledgements**
 | | |
 | --- | --- |